The best pitching performance ever for all 30 teams

 Pitching line: 15 IP, 9 H, 0 R, 3 BB, 18 SO (Game Score: 114)

-Short matched up against Mets rookie Rob Gardner in a memorable late-season duel, the only game on our list featuring two pitchers that both went 15 innings.
+Short matched up against Mets rookie Rob Gardner in a memorable late-season duel, the only game on our list featuring two pitchers from the same contest.
 Gardner allowed fewer hits, but Short had 11 more strikeouts and thus the higher Game Score -- the highest in Phillies history.

 For argument's sake: If you don't like these extra-inning games, then you can choose one of three 98s in Phillies history: Cole Hamels and Roy Halladay in their no-hit games or Steve Carlton with a one-hitter in his magical 1972 season.

-Most likely to beat it: Vince Velasquez had a 97 back in an April start against the Padres in 2016 when he fanned 16.
+Most likely to beat it: Vince Velasquez had a 97 in 2016, when he fanned 16, but Aaron Nola is certainly the more obvious choice now.

-Notable: Of course, the game most Phillies would cite is Halladay's no-hitter in the 2010 division series.
+Notable: Of course, the game most Phillies fans would cite is Halladay's no-hitter in the 2010 division series.
 If you skipped the intro, note that we didn't include postseason games.
 But just for fun, here are the highest nine-inning Game Scores in postseason history:

 Roger Clemens, Yankees, 2000 ALCS: 98

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.